alexanderchr/webpack-dev-node/README.md

 }
 ```

 * Add `module.hot.accept` hooks as you see fit.
 Refer to [webpack HMR documentation](https://webpack.github.io/docs/hot-module-replacement.html) for instructions.
-Use `node-dynamic-middleware` to easily replace connect middleware.
+Use `dynamic-middleware` to easily replace connect middleware.

 * Finally, run